Post by Steve King (Admin) on Jul 29, 2014 17:04:53 GMT -6

 Here are a few vendor links (click on blue links below) that sell within this recommended weight range:

-(C) Here is another GREAT new offering for resin pellets with NO MIXING REQUIRED!.
-The seller states 6.3 oz per cup which is perfect.
+(B) Here is a new offering for green resin pellets with NO MIXING REQUIRED!.
+The seller says it weighs 6.45/oz per tared cup, which is perfect!
 Buy it RIGHT HERE.

 Tip: If the link doesn't open, then hold the control button down on your keyboard when you click the link.